Fidelity (song): In popular culture

 In 2009, the song was used with permission as accompaniment to the video "Don't divorce us", released by the Courage Campaign against Proposition 8.
 The video was viewed over 500,000 times in a week.

 In the 2010 film Love & Other Drugs, the song can be heard as the film's credits are rolled.

-The song was also used in Veronica Mars, Brothers & Sisters, A Favorita, Grey's Anatomy, Secret Diary of a Call Girl, 27 Dresses, and Las Vegas (TV series).
+The song was also used in Veronica Mars, Brothers & Sisters, A Favorita, Grey's Anatomy, Secret Diary of a Call Girl, 27 Dresses, and Las Vegas.

+Parts of the song were incorporated into the "Elephant Love Medley" from the Broadway production of Moulin Rouge!